 Like many other metropolitan areas, Berkeley and the surrounding cities of the East Bay are composed of varying neighborhoods, each with a flavor of its own.
 South Berkeley, adjacent to south campus, is a bustling student-oriented area where you are likely to see more undergrads live.
 North Berkeley is quieter in comparison, with several student co-ops and apartment buildings interspersed among single-family homes.
 Many graduate students choose to live in neighborhoods further from campus, including Albany, Oakland, El Cerrito and Richmond.
 Though this can help reduce rental costs, commuting may be more of a challenge.

 Given the high cost of rent in Berkeley, many students choose to live with roommates.
 In the event that you need to find a roommate, Cal Rentals has a roommate-searching tool where you can send messages to people who are also looking for roommates.
-In addition, the Berkeley International Office has recently rolled out its Cal Student Roommate Search Tool, which allows current and incoming students to list their housing preferences and contact information to find a potential roommate.
+In addition, there are a number of community-created groups and posting boards on Facebook and the Berkeley International Office (BIO), which allow current and incoming students to list their housing preferences and contact information to find a potential roommate.

 The Berkeley International Office (BIO) has two webinars on finding housing in Berkeley.

-— Written by Leo Zou, Updated in 2015 by Melissa Hellmann, Updated in 2016 by Larissa Charnsangavej
+— Written by Leo Zou, Updated by Larissa Charnsangavej in 2017